renaudtertrais/yambda/README.md

 const res2 = map(inc, obj); // { foo: 2, bar: 3 }
 ```

 **yambda** try also to be compatible with any libraries.
-When function accept [any](DOCS.md#any) type, it will try to use the object method first.
+When functions accept [any](DOCS.md#any) types, it will try to use the object method first.
 So this mean that if you are working with [Immutable](https://facebook.github.io/immutable-js), you can also do:

 ```js
 import { Map } from 'immutable';